Can Full-Spectrum CBD Products Show Up on a Drug Test?

-The simple answer is… yes, although there are many different factors that contribute to drug tests.
+The simple answer is… yes, full-spectrum CBD contains trace amounts of THC which can lead to a positive test result.
+Although there are many different factors that contribute to drug tests and if they will be detected.
 What type of drug test is being administered?
 What form of CBD did you consume?
 How much and how often was it taken?
 For even the best guess, these are a few questions that must be answered.

 Legal CBD products contain trace amounts of THC, less than 0.3%.
 Since many drug tests search for the presence of THC, it is possible for a CBD product to show up on a drug test.
 This may be something to consider when choosing a CBD product.